• Menu

 I-70 East Welcome to Colorful Colorado sign.
 Photo by: formulanone

-Cross the border of the Centennial State at 41 major highway locations and you are bound to see one of the most iconic figures of Colorado history as it’s poised to greet you.
-The famously simple, brown and white “Welcome to Colorful Colorado” road sign has greeted mountain-seeking visitors since 1950.
+Cross the border of the Centennial State at over 3 dozen major highway locations and you’re bound to see one of the most iconic figures of local history as it’s poised to greet you.
+The famously simple, brown, and white “Welcome to Colorful Colorado” road sign has greeted mountain-seeking visitors since 1950.

 Next time you visit make sure to mark your place in a long history of travelers and snap your very own roadside photo while celebrating the beginning of a beautiful holiday near the mountains.